A Two-fold Randomization Framework for Impulse Control Problems: Solving Randomized Impulse Control Problem via an Iterative Approach

 \section{Solving Randomized Impulse Control Problem via an Iterative Approach}

 In this section, we provide a constructive proof for the existence of solution to the randomized impulse control problem specified in Definition \ref{defn:rand-impulse} under a fixed \(\blambda\in(0,+\infty)^2\).
 Its building block is an iterative approach mirroring the classical Howard iteration \cite{howard1960dynamic}.
 The construction of the iterates consists of two key components, namely the ``policy evaluation'' and the ``policy improvement''.
 Tailored to our randomized impulse control problem, these two components are achieved through the compound optimal stopping operator \(\stp^{\blambda}\) defined in \eqref{eq:inf-randomized-impulse-control}.
 We show that this iterative approach leads to a limiting function, which is indeed a value function under Definition~\ref{defn:rand-impulse}.
+The proofs are deferred to Appendix~\ref{app:a-2}.